Unsecured vs secured loans

 • Flexibility: You can borrow a specific amount of money over a set period at a fixed APR and monthly repayment cost so you can budget accordingly.

-• Smaller amounts: You can take out smaller amounts to suit your needs which prevents overborrowing.
+• Smaller amounts: You can take out smaller loan amounts to suit your needs which prevents overborrowing.

-• You don't need access to valuable assets: If you don’t own a home or car, but you have a steady income and a good credit score, you may find an unsecured loan a good option as you won’t need to pledge collateral against it to be eligible.
+• You don't need access to valuable assets: If you don’t own a home or car, but you have a steady income and a good credit score, you may find an unsecured loan a good option.

 Cons: